byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 **A ritual is a movement that has a purpose, to achieve something real in ones life.
 Dancing with life on the line, creates a sense of reverence for the process.**

 ... starting over ... nothing lasts ...
-What she does have control over is how she copes with what happens, change. ...
+What one does have control over is how one copes with what happens, change. ...

 **Art is a way** ...  finding a common way to move forward through to nature ... finding the commonalities.

 ***Cure is a medical intervention, healing is becoming whole.***

-**Recapturing the integration between life and art ... living the creativity is the most important thing one has.
+**Recapturing the integration between life and art/style, ... living the creativity is the most important thing one has.
 Dance the essence of things.**

 ***The denial, the courage to confront, the release ... too flow again ...***